Thursday, November 21, 2024

 And of course the 2GB vRAM GPU: MX450

-I know I said AutoCAD 2D users don’t need a dedicated graphics but it’s still useful for those very rare cases you have to run a small 3D CAD models !
+I know I said AutoCAD 2D users don’t need a dedicated graphics but it’s still useful for those very rare cases you have to run a medium 3D CAD models !
 OR for those instances where you have to work with other CAD software that requires a dedicated GPU.
-However, no need to go beyond a 2GB vRAM GPU , this is plenty to be bullet proof for the instances I mentioned.
-Unless you move onto becoming a 3D CAD designer then yes you will need 4GB vRAM or more.
+However, no need to go beyond a 2GB vRAM GPU , this is plenty to be bullet proof for those cases.

 Now…